lidofinance/alerting-forta/README.md

 /ethereum-finance - Lido Detection bot fot stETH protocol finance activity

+/ethereum-huge-tx - Lido Detection bot fot huge tx of the Lido tokens of interest detection

 /lido-on-polygon - Lido Detection bot for stMATIC protocol (should be launched against Ethereum mainnet)

 /polygon - Detection bot for Lido Apps on the Polygon network (should be launched against Polygon mainnet)